advancedresearch/the_century_of_satire/mary-of-magdala-the-reicarnated-goddess.md

 Now, with Paul's letters in mind, it is easy to explain Acts of The Apostles as a later text that responds to Marcion of Sinope.
 In Acts we get a revision of history that splits Simon Magus and Paul into two different characters.
-Also, Acts is a sequel of The Gospel of Luke, in which Peter is a disciple by Jesus that previous was named Simon.
+Also, Acts is a sequel of The Gospel of Luke, in which Peter is a disciple by Jesus that previously was named Simon.
-Acts uses Josephus heavily and refers to the marriage between Drusilla and Felix using Paul visiting them in person.
+Acts uses Josephus heavily and refers to the marriage between Drusilla and Felix, using Paul visiting them in person.
-This links the reference in Josephus to the whole interraction between different Early Christian sects, which makes Josephus a more likely origin.
+This links the reference in Josephus to the whole interaction between different Early Christian sects, which makes Josephus a more likely origin.

 Josephus was a Jew, so Greek might not have been his native language.